Keyword: Pubic Bone pain

 In this picture you can see the two rami, one ramus, plural rami, one above, the other below.
 They are called the superior and inferior pubic rami.

 As an aside, osteoporosis, or brittle bone disease, is a condition that affects mainly women.
 This is an xray of an elderly woman who took a tumble, and fractured both rami.
 It's often not clearly seen on a plain xray and a bone scan may be needed to confirm the diagnosis.

 The causes of osteoporosis, are now fairly well researched and known.
 It's no longer necessary for any woman to suffer from this nasty disease, if she does something in time.
 Actually, in pubity is where it all begins.
-Sadly many women take no notice; osteoporosis only happens to other people.
+Sadly many women take no notice and girls are certainly not interested; osteoporosis only happens to other people.